- 1 The Dreadnots

 - Klyra (Man, Long Hair [wig], Freedom, Threats, Melancholy), owner of the "32 Feathers" tavern.
 Savoy's close friend.

 - Celene (Man, Glasses, Pleasure, Subterfuge, Volatile, Gambling, Cursed/Haunted), a sentinel of the North Hook Channel.
-Grine's rival.
+Grine's rival, for Gunner nearly murdered him.

 - Grace (Woman, Plain, Control, Defiant, Music/Dance, Proud of Skovlander Heritage), an extortionist.
 Templeton's rival.